fangyi-zhou/fangyi-zhou.github.io/content/about/index.md

 permalink: /about/
 ---

-I am an Applied Scientist at Amazon Prime Video.
+I am a Software Development Engineer at Amazon Prime Video.

 Before I joined Amazon,
 I was a PhD student at Imperial College London.